 Your boobs and you both deserve the best care.

 Igor Ustynskyy/Moment/Getty Images

-When it comes to the early symptoms of breast cancer, it’s not all about lumps.
-Breast cancer can make itself known via dimpling skin, strange nipple discharges, rashes, changes in breast shape, and other lesser-known symptoms.
-That’s why it’s important not to dismiss any odd new developments on your nipples or breasts, even if you don't feel any lumps; they could turn out to be a signal that all isn’t well.
+The lumps are the early symptoms of breast cancer you’re familiar with.
+But the condition can show up in other ways, too: Breast cancer can manifest in the body as dimpling skin, strange nipple discharges, rashes, changes in breast shape, and other lesser-known symptoms.
+The important thing is to note any odd new developments on your nipples or breasts, even if you don’t feel any lumps — they could turn out to be an early signal that all isn’t well.